-The Lesbian, Gay, Bisexual and Transgender (LGBT) population has been a focus of the tobacco industry since Philip Morris placed its first ad in Genre magazine in 1992.
+The Lesbian, Gay, Bisexual and Transgender (LGBT) population has been a focus of the tobacco industry since Philip Morris placed its first tobacco ad in Genre magazine in 1992.
 1 The strategy to target the LGBT community was uncovered through the discovery of the tobacco industry's internal "Project SCUM" (Sub-Culture Urban Marketing) document.
-2 It has also been shown that they have conducted focus groups to learn about the smoking habits of gay men.3
+2 It has also been shown that the tobacco industry has conducted focus groups to learn about the smoking habits of gay men.3

 Now, the tobacco industry openly targets gays and lesbians, placing ads in LGBT publications.
 These ads twist cherished LGBT values, like freedom, choice and pride, manipulating them to make smoking seem appealing to the community.

-Since the LGBT community became a target, the tobacco industry has spent millions finding ways to infiltrate their community.
+The tobacco industry has spent millions to infiltrate the LGBT community after determining it a profitable target.
 Examples include making campaign contributions to LGBT elected officials;4 5 funding AIDS and LGBT organizations directly or indirectly through other companies they own, such as Miller Beer;6 and, sponsoring pride marches, LGBT street fairs and film festivals.6

-This appearance of support, however, is false.
-They recruit members of the LGBT community to advocate for the industry's interests,7 8 but most devastating is the toll of the harmful and deadly effects that tobacco causes to the group.
+This public appearance of support, however, is a façade: while they recruit members of the LGBT community to advocate for their interests,7 8 their deadly product continues to take a devastating toll on the group through disease and death.

 The LGBT population has one of the highest smoking rates compared to any other group.
-Overall, sexual minorities are 1.5 to 2.5 times more likely to smoke cigarettes than their heterosexual counterparts.9
+A recent analysis of data shows that gays, lesbians and bisexuals smoke at very high rates compared to their heterosexual counterparts:9

 - Smith, E, Malone, R, "The Outing of Philip Morris: Advertising Tobacco to Gay Men," American Journal of Public Health.
 June 2003, Vol 93, No. 6.